NATO outlines 'deterrence' plan as tensions with Russia soar - NewsBreak

 U.S. Secretary of State Antony Blinken held talks with Russian Foreign Minister Sergey Lavrov on Friday and said the U.S. would give Russia written responses to Moscow’s proposals this week, offering some hope that any invasion could be delayed for at least a few more days.

-The West is nervously watching Russian troop movements and war games in Belarus for any signs that a new invasion of Ukraine is imminent.
+The West is nervously watching Russian troop movements and war games in Belarus for any signs of an invasion.
 Russia has already invaded Ukraine once, annexing the Crimean Peninsula in 2014.
-Moscow has also supported pro-Russian Ukrainian separatists fighting the Kyiv government in the eastern part of the country known as the Donbass region.
+It also supported pro-Russian Ukrainian separatists fighting the Kyiv government in the country's eastern region known as the Donbass.
 About 14,000 people have been killed in the conflict.

 Asked whether the EU would follow a U.S. move and order the families of European embassy personnel in Ukraine to leave, EU foreign policy chief Josep Borrell said: "We are not going to do the same thing."

-Britain also said it is withdrawing some diplomats and dependents from its embassy in Kyiv.
+Britain said it is withdrawing some diplomats and dependents from its Kyiv Embassy.

 British Prime Minister Boris Johnson said an invasion was not inevitable, but “the intelligence is pretty gloomy.”
 He added that "I think that sense can still prevail.”

-Germany has issued no order, but it said the families of embassy staff may leave if they wish.
-Foreign Minister Annalena Baerbock stressed that “we must not contribute to unsettling the situation further; we need to continue to support the Ukrainian government very clearly and above all maintain the stability of the country.”
+Germany has issued no similar order, with Foreign Minister Annalena Baerbock stressing that “we must not contribute to unsettling the situation further."

-At the EU meeting, Irish Foreign Minister Simon Coveney said he would inform his counterparts that Russia plans to holds war games 240 kilometers (150 miles) off Ireland’s southwest coast - in international waters but within Ireland's exclusive economic zone.
+At the EU meeting, Irish Foreign Minister Simon Coveney said he would inform his counterparts about planned Russian war games 240 kilometers (150 miles) off southwestern Ireland — in international waters but within Ireland's exclusive economic zone.

-Some NATO members nearest Russia - Estonia, Latvia and Lithuania - said they plan to send U.S.-made anti-tank and anti-aircraft missiles to Ukraine, a move endorsed by the United States.
+NATO members Estonia, Latvia and Lithuania said they plan to send U.S.-made anti-tank and anti-aircraft missiles to Ukraine, a move endorsed by Washington.

-But questions have arisen about just how unified the EU is.
+But questions have arisen about EU unity.
 Diverse political, business and energy interests have long divided the 27-country bloc in its approach to Moscow.
-About 40% of the EU’s natural gas imports come from Russia, much of it via pipelines across Ukraine - and many are skittish about being cut off from that supply in winter, with prices already soaring.
+About 40% of the EU’s natural gas imports come from Russia, much of it via pipelines across Ukraine, and many are skittish about being cut off from that supply in winter.

-The EU’s two major powers appear most cautious.
-French President Emmanuel Macron has renewed previously rejected calls for an EU summit with Russian President Vladimir Putin.

-Late on Saturday, the head of the German navy, Vice Adm.
-Kay-Achim Schoenbach, resigned after coming under fire for saying that Ukraine would not regain the Crimean Peninsula, and for suggesting that Putin deserves “respect.”

-Still, diplomats and officials said hard-hitting sanctions are being drawn up with the EU’s executive branch, the European Commission.
-They were reluctant to detail the measures or what action by Russia might trigger them but said they would come within days of any attack.
+Diplomats and officials said hard-hitting sanctions are being drawn up with the EU’s executive branch, the European Commission.
+They were reluctant to detail the measures but said they would come within days of any attack.

-This story has been updated to correct that France has said it is ready to send troops to Romania, not Bulgaria. ___
+In talks with European allies throughout the crisis, administration officials said they have remained cognizant that Europe’s trade, energy and financial linkages with Russia are far more significant than they are for the U.S.

+A senior administration official who spoke on condition of anonymity to discuss internal deliberations said as they’ve approached designing potential sanctions, they’ve kept “in the front of our mind” the “need to be responsible” about their possible effect on European and global economies.

+Russia's brittle economy is overly reliant on energy exports.
+President Vladimir Putin has made clear his ambition to diversify the economy, particularly in sectors like defense and civil aviation, but the U.S. and European allies have a dominant position in producing and exporting the technologies, software and equipment crucial for Russia in those sectors.

+Throughout the talks, European officials have underscored having a “legitimate analysis and understanding of ... what will actually make Russia hurt” and what the “collateral costs” might be, according to a second senior administration official.

-Associated Press writers Yuras Karmanau in Kyiv, Ukraine, Dasha Litvinova in Moscow, Geir Moulson in Berlin, Aritz Parra in Madrid, Jill Lawless in London, Robert Burns in Washington, Mike Corder in The Hague, and Raf Casert in Brussels contributed.
+Associated Press writers Yuras Karmanau in Kyiv, Ukraine, Dasha Litvinova in Moscow, Geir Moulson in Berlin, Aritz Parra in Madrid, Jill Lawless in London, Robert Burns and Aamer Madhani in Washington, Mike Corder in The Hague, and Raf Casert in Brussels contributed.

 Comments / 0